 At the end of October we sent a pre-screening rough cut to a few special people knowledgeable on the topic.
-In about a week they’ll be providing feedback that will help us build upon the story we tell and the solutions we feature in the film.
+In about a week they’ll be providing feedback that will help us build upon the story we tell in the film.

 From there we can work on fine-tuning the story, edit, music, sound, graphics, and color!
 With enough funding we can finish in just a few short months.